 Place your bets, folks.
 NFL Week 1 is about to kick off.

 Odds boosts, free bets and more for NFL Week 1

-With NFL kickoff just a days away, NJ sportsbooks launched several offers that are worth a look when you place your bets this week.
+With the NFL kickoff just days away, NJ sportsbooks launched several offers that are worth a look when you place your bets this week.
 Here’s a short roundup of a few odds boosts and free bet offers: